trasherdk/pug-sass-typescript-starter-kit/README.md

 # Pug Sass Typescript Gulp Starter Kit

 A starter kit for compiling Pug, Sass/Scss, Typescript and running a dev server.
-* This can be used for static website generation, but will not take advance of pug's many features for dynamic contents.
+* This can be used for static website generation, but will not take advantage of pug's many features for dynamic contents.

 ### Version